szaydel/omnios-packer/README.md

 ### Notes

-In addition to the configurations used by the default/public templates, the project specific templates provide the following:
+In addition to the configurations used by the default/public templates, the project specific templates generally provide the following extras:

  * Additional virtual disk attached to VM
- * A second ZFS pootl (data) created using entire disk
+ * A second ZFS pool (data) created using entire disk
  * VM memory increased to 2048MB
  * The omniti-perl publisher is added by default